Sutan Sjahrir: Political leader

 Although small, his party was very influential in the early post-independence years, because of the expertise and high education levels of its leaders.
 However, the party performed poorly in the 1955 elections, partly because the grassroots constituency at the time was unable to fully understand the concepts of social democracy Sjahrir was trying to convey.
-It was banned by President Sukarno in August 1960 because it supported a rebellion in Sumatra and his opposition to the president's policies.
+The PSI was later banned by President Sukarno in August 1960 for supporting a rebellion in Sumatra and opposing the president's policies.

 Final years

-In 1962 Sjahrir was jailed on alleged conspiracy charges for which he was never put on trial.
+In 1962, Sjahrir was jailed on alleged conspiracy charges for which he was never put on trial.
 Instead of fighting back and creating more conflicts, he chose to step back from politics and accept the consequences.
 During his imprisonment he suffered from high blood pressure and in 1965 had a stroke, losing his speech.
-He was sent to Zürich, Switzerland for treatment and died there in exile in 1966.
+Sjahrir was sent to Zürich, Switzerland for treatment, and died there in exile in 1966.